veaba/tensorflow-docs/docs/tf.math/angle.md

     name=None
 )
 ```
-Given a tensor input, this operation returns a tensor of type float that is the argument of each element in input considered as a complex number.
+Given a tensor `input`, this operation returns a tensor of type `float` that is the argument of each element in `input` considered as a complex number.
-The elements in input are considered to be complex numbers of the form
+The elements in `input` are considered to be complex numbers of the form
 , where a is the real part and b is the imaginary part.
-If input is real then b is zero by definition.
+If `input` is real then b is zero by definition.
 The argument returned by this function is of the form
 .
-If input is real, a tensor of all zeros is returned.
+If `input` is real, a tensor of all zeros is returned.
 #### For example:

 ```